wafflescloud/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* To assign an animal to a person for feeding, include the `f/ANIMAL_NAME dt/YYYY-MM-DD HH:MM` field. <br>
+The `ANIMAL_NAME` is the name of the animal to be assigned, and `YYYY-MM-DD HH:MM` is the date and time of feeding.

 Examples:
 *  `edit person John Doe p/91234567 e/johndoe@example.com` Edits the phone number and email address of the person with name `John Doe` to be `91234567` and `johndoe@example.com` respectively.
 *  `edit person Betty Crower n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit person Alice f/Fluffy dt/2024-07-01 10:00` Assigns the animal `Fluffy` to the person `Alice` for feeding on `1st July 2024, 10am`.

 ### Editing an animal : `edit animal`